 The ongoing Mercedes emissions scandal has led to questions from owners concerned about their legal options.
-While thousands have signed on with our firm to file an individual case outside of a class action case, others have been hesitant.
-While we feel this skepticism is unfounded, we also want to be fully transparent and helpful when it comes to this ongoing emissions scandal.
+While many have signed on with our firm to file an individual case outside of a class action case.
+We also want to be fully transparent and helpful when it comes to this ongoing emissions scandal.
 Some may unfortunately still believe this is all a made-up story or that there is no real ‘defeat device’ used in these vehicles.
-Others may even mistakenly believe Mercedes has been cleared of all wrongdoing in this emissions scandal due to the recent absence of major announcements on this issue.
-As you’ll see below, nothing could be further from the truth
+Others may even mistakenly believe Mercedes has been cleared of any wrongdoing in this emissions scandal due to the recent absence of major announcements on this issue.
+As you’ll see below, nothing could be further from the truth.

-In the interest of providing you with the FACTS, here’s a quick rundown of published news pieces clarifying this matter across a timeline, from a wide range of respected publications or sources:
+In the interest of providing you with the FACTS, here’s a quick rundown of published news articles clarifying this matter across a timeline, and from a wide range of respected publications or sources:

 – February 2016 – Hagens Berman: Original class action filing for alleged programming in BlueTEC diesel vehicles which result in illegal emissions levels